Eiji Miyamoto

-Eiji Miyamoto (宮本英治, Miyamoto Eiji) is a Japanese footballer who plays as a defensive midfielder for club Fagiano Okayama, on loan from Albirex Niigata.
+Eiji Miyamoto (宮本英治, Miyamoto Eiji) is a Japanese footballer who plays as a defensive midfielder for club Fagiano Okayama.

 Youth career

 Miyamoto started his career at Juzan FC and attended Tomioka High School.
 However, he spent most of his high school years playing at JFA Academy Fukushima, which moved to Gotemba, Shizuoka following the 2011 Tōhoku earthquake and tsunami.

 In 2014, he made his first appearance for JFA Academy Fukushima in the Prince Takamado Cup U-18 Football League aged 16, coming on as a late substitute.

 He started to get more game time in 2015, playing 12 games and starting in 5 of those.
 He scored his first goal for JFA Academy Fukushima in a 3–1 win over Ryutsu Keizai University.

 In 2016, Miyamoto helped JFA Academy Fukushima to the quarter-finals of the Japan Club Youth Cup, where he scored in their 3–2 defeat to Vissel Kobe U-18s.

 From 2017, Miyamoto represented Kokushikan University in the JUFA Kanto League.
 He made his debut for the university in June 2018, in a 4–0 defeat to Waseda University.
 He played in 15 games in his first three years before breaking out in the 2020 season – the season he was named vice-captain – by making 22 appearances in JUFA Kanto League 1.
 He also scored his only goal for Kokushikan in a 3–0 win over Meiji University.